fxbriol/fxbriol.github.io/_pages/research-intractable-models.md

 Give examples of intractable models and explain why they pose a problem for modern statistical machine learning

+Researchers in Statistics and Machine Learning are having to work with ever-larger models developed by scientists or engineers.
+One particular challenge is that these models become so complex that standard tools are not fit for purpose anymore.
+For example, most standard methods rely on the availability of a likelihood function that represents our model, but when the underlying phenomena being model is highly complex, it is often not possible to specify the likelihood associated to a model of interest.

 The term *intractable model* is a general term encompassing all models for which the corresponding likelihood function is not available.

 There are many different types of intractability.
 A first example includes *intractable generative models* or *simulator-based models*, which are models for which nothing is known about the likelihood function, but it is possible to simulate new data given a fixed value of the parameters.
 A second example are  *unnormalised models*, in which case the likelihood function can be evaluated, but only up to some unknown normalisation constant.
 For each class of intractable model, alternative approaches need to be developed for parameter estimation.